jwoudenberg/require-compiled/README.md

 # require-compiled

-`require-compiled` works just like regular `require`, except it allows you to require code written in newer versions of JS:
+`require-compiled` works just like regular `require`, except it allows you to require code written in newer versions of JS.
+Just add a [.babelrc](https://babeljs.io/docs/usage/babelrc/) file to your project and you're good to go!

 ```js
   // Read babel options our of your .babelrc: